chinesefirewall/AI-Hire-Test/README.md

 - A command that could be used to test whether the service works: `curl -XPOST -H'content-type: application/json' -d'{"text": "pastel coloured tunic", "n": 5}' <http://localhost:6000/ > output.jpg`

 1. Docker
-    - Make both of the services run internally on port 5000
+    - Both of the services will run internally on port 5000
-    - Each service should run in a separate Docker container
+    - Each service will run in a separate Docker container

-## Problems ecountered

-##### NLP image search engine
-- 1. NLP image search engine result isn't very accurate. it returns random images along side the correct ones mostly.
-- 2. struggled to dockerize the flask app because the NLP runs on torch and torchvision which was problematic to get base image in docker to satisfy this requirement.
-So, will suggest to be able to test this Flask App...clone the repo and install the requirement.txt file locally
+### Built With
+- Python
+- C++
+- Flask api
+- Docker
+- Cython
+- C
+- Cuda
+- XSLT
+- gunicorn
+- numpy
+- tqdm
+- torch
+- torchvision

+### Prerequisites

 ```sh
 pip install image-searcher